Linear algebra basics

 The best choice of M is A^{-1}, because \kappa (A^{-1} A) = \kappa (I) = 1.
 However, if we know A^{-1}, the original problem is already solved, that is why we need to find some trade-off between enhanced convergence, and extra cost of working with M. The goal is to find M that is cheap to multiply, and approximate inverse of A (or at least has a more clustered spectrum than A).

+Note, that for the linear least squares problem the matrix of quadratic form is A = \hat{A}^T\hat{A}.
 Below you can find Vanilla CG algorithm (on the left) and preconditioned CG algorithm (on the right):

 \begin{aligned} & \mathbf{r}_0 := \mathbf{b} - \mathbf{A x}_0 \\ & \hbox{if } \mathbf{r}_{0} \text{ is sufficiently small, then return } \mathbf{x}_{0} \text{ as the result}\\ & \mathbf{d}_0 := \mathbf{r}_0 \\ & k := 0 \\ & \text{repeat} \\ & \qquad \alpha_k := \frac{\mathbf{r}_k^\mathsf{T} \mathbf{r}_k}{\mathbf{d}_k^\mathsf{T} \mathbf{A d}_k} \\ & \qquad \mathbf{x}_{k+1} := \mathbf{x}_k + \alpha_k \mathbf{d}_k \\ & \qquad \mathbf{r}_{k+1} := \mathbf{r}_k - \alpha_k \mathbf{A d}_k \\ & \qquad \hbox{if } \mathbf{r}_{k+1} \text{ is sufficiently small, then exit loop} \\ & \qquad \beta_k := \frac{\mathbf{r}_{k+1}^\mathsf{T} \mathbf{r}_{k+1}}{\mathbf{r}_k^\mathsf{T} \mathbf{r}_k} \\ & \qquad \mathbf{d}_{k+1} := \mathbf{r}_{k+1} + \beta_k \mathbf{d}_k \\ & \qquad k := k + 1 \\ & \text{end repeat} \\ & \text{return } \mathbf{x}_{k+1} \text{ as the result} \end{aligned} \qquad \begin{aligned} & \mathbf{r}_0 := \mathbf{b} - \mathbf{A x}_0 \\ & \text{if } \mathbf{r}_0 \text{ is sufficiently small, then return } \mathbf{x}_0 \text{ as the result} \\ & \mathbf{z}_0 := \mathbf{M}^{-1} \mathbf{r}_0 \\ & \mathbf{d}_0 := \mathbf{z}_0 \\ & k := 0 \\ & \text{repeat} \\ & \qquad \alpha_k := \frac{\mathbf{r}_k^\mathsf{T} \mathbf{z}_k}{\mathbf{d}_k^\mathsf{T} \mathbf{A d}_k} \\ & \qquad \mathbf{x}_{k+1} := \mathbf{x}_k + \alpha_k \mathbf{d}_k \\ & \qquad \mathbf{r}_{k+1} := \mathbf{r}_k - \alpha_k \mathbf{A d}_k \\ & \qquad \text{if } \mathbf{r}_{k+1} \text{ is sufficiently small, then exit loop} \\ & \qquad \mathbf{z}_{k+1} := \mathbf{M}^{-1} \mathbf{r}_{k+1} \\ & \qquad \beta_k := \frac{\mathbf{r}_{k+1}^\mathsf{T} \mathbf{z}_{k+1}}{\mathbf{r}_k^\mathsf{T} \mathbf{z}_k} \\ & \qquad \mathbf{d}_{k+1} := \mathbf{z}_{k+1} + \beta_k \mathbf{d}_k \\ & \qquad k := k + 1 \\ & \text{end repeat} \\ & \text{return } \mathbf{x}_{k+1} \text{ as the result} \end{aligned}